How to Launch a Legacy Program for Planned Giving

 Location: Duane Morris, LLP

 Philadelphia, PA 19103

-Richard Przywara, CFRE is the Executive Director for the West Chester University Foundation, responsible for a $50 million capital campaign and $6 million in annual fundraising and leading a $300 million revitalization project of the student residence halls.
+Richard Przywara, CFRE was most recently Executive Director for the West Chester University Foundation, responsible for a $50 million capital campaign and $6 million in annual fundraising and leading a $300 million revitalization project of the student residence halls.
 Prior to serving in this role, Rich was the general manager of the Department of Special Service for New Castle County, Delaware where he supervised a staff of over 450 and managed an annual operating and capital budget exceeding $100 million.
 He has also served as the Associate Dean for Alumni and Development at Widener University School of Law in Wilmington.
-He